rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

   </figure>
 </div>

-Update after the shock of nobel-dressed godzilla settles in:
+<b>Update after the shock of receiving the reply to a nobel-dressed godzilla settles in:</b>

-<b>Hmm, So This writing style seems important, <br>
+Hmm, So This writing style seems important, <br>
 For correct prose, <br>
 and charm, <br>
 It lets each line, <br>